Zbigniew Brzezinski: After power

-Brzezinski left office concerned about the internal division within the Democratic party, arguing that the dovish McGovernite wing would send the Democrats into permanent minority.
-Ronald Reagan invited him to stay on as his National Security Adviser, but Brzezinski declined, feeling that the new president needed a fresh perspective on which to build his foreign policy.
+Brzeziński left office concerned about the internal division within the Democratic party, arguing that the dovish McGovernite wing would send the Democrats into permanent minority.
+Ronald Reagan invited him to stay on as his National Security Adviser, but Brzeziński declined, feeling that the new president needed a fresh perspective on which to build his foreign policy.
 He had mixed relations with the Reagan administration.
 On the one hand, he supported it as an alternative to the Democrats' pacifism.
 On the other hand, he also criticized it as seeing foreign policy in overly black-and-white terms.

-By the 1980s, Brzezinski argued that the general crisis of the Soviet Union foreshadowed communism's end.
+By the 1980s, Brzeziński argued that the general crisis of the Soviet Union foreshadowed communism's end.

 He remained involved in Polish affairs, critical of the imposition of martial law in Poland in 1981, and more so of the Western European acquiescence to its imposition in the name of stability.
-Brzezinski briefed U.S. vice president George H. W. Bush before his 1987 trip to Poland that aided in the revival of the Solidarity movement.
+Brzeziński briefed U.S. vice president George H. W. Bush before his 1987 trip to Poland that aided in the revival of the Solidarity movement.

-In 1985, under the Reagan administration, Brzezinski served as a member of the President's Chemical Warfare Commission.
+In 1985, under the Reagan administration, Brzeziński served as a member of the President's Chemical Warfare Commission.
 From 1987 to 1988, he worked on the U.S. National Security Council–Defense Department Commission on Integrated Long-Term Strategy.
 From 1987 to 1989 he also served on the President's Foreign Intelligence Advisory Board.

-In 1988, Brzezinski was co-chairman of the Bush National Security Advisory Task Force, endorsing Bush for president, and breaking with the Democratic party.
-Brzezinski published The Grand Failure the same year, predicting the failure of Soviet President Mikhail Gorbachev's reforms, and the collapse of the Soviet Union in a few more decades.
+In 1988, Brzeziński was co-chairman of the Bush National Security Advisory Task Force, endorsing Bush for president, and breaking with the Democratic party.
+Brzeziński published The Grand Failure the same year, predicting the failure of Soviet President Mikhail Gorbachev's reforms, and the collapse of the Soviet Union in a few more decades.
 He said there were five possibilities for the Soviet Union: successful pluralization, protracted crisis, renewed stagnation, coup (by the KGB or Soviet military), or the explicit collapse of the Communist regime.
 He called collapse "at this stage a much more remote possibility" than protracted crisis.